wp-plugins/wp-members/readme.txt

 * Fixed native WP registration, excluded WP-Members username field in form validation.
 * Fixed update post when block status is not changed.
 * Rebuilt user interface for post restriction metabox to make it more intuitive.
+* Changed status column in All Posts to show all block statuses, not just those opposite the default.
 * Changed "clickable" attribute for field shortcode default to false.
 * Added wpmem_user_export_header and wpmem_user_export_row filter for export.